 - Job Seekers have two options for creating an account: with a Social Media account, or with an email address.

-For more detailed information about how to sign up and create your Magnet profile, google docvisit Magnet’s Job Seeker’s Guide, external link, opens in new window.
+For more detailed information about how to sign up and create your Magnet profile, visit Magnet’s Job Seeker’s Guide, external link.